GeGeGe no Kitarō: Anime

 Seven anime adaptations were made from Mizuki's manga series.
 They were broadcast on Fuji Television and animated by Toei Animation.

 The opening theme to all six series is "GeGeGe no Kitarō", written by Mizuki himself.
 It has been sung by Kazuo Kumakura (1st, 2nd), Ikuzo Yoshi (3rd), Yūkadan (4th), Shigeru Izumiya (5th), the 50 Kaitenz (6th) and Kiyoshi Hikawa (7th).
 The song was also used in the live-action films starring Eiji Wentz.
 In the first film, it was performed by Wentz' WaT partner Teppei Koike.

 In January 2008, a series based on Hakaba Kitaro (墓場奇太郎, Hakaba Kitarō), (also produced by Toei) premiered on Fuji TV during the late night hours in the Noitamina block. and unlike the usual anime versions, it is closer to Mizuki's manga and is not part of the existing remake canon.
 It also features a completely different opening theme song ("Mononoke Dance" by Denki Groove) and ending theme song ("Snow Tears" by Shoko Nakagawa).

 A seventh series, announced in early 2018, directed by Kōji Ogawa and written by Hiroshi Ohnogi started airing on Fuji TV on April 1, 2018, to celebrate the anime's 50th anniversary.
 The series concluded on March 29, 2020, as it entered its final arc, the "Nurarihyon Arc", on October 6, 2019.
 It streamed on Crunchyroll, making it the first Kitarō anime to be available in North America.

 An English dub aired as Spooky Kitaro on Animax Asia.
 Hakaba Kitaro was released with English subtitles on DVD in Australia and New Zealand.

 A rebroadcast program of all six of the franchise's television series, titled GeGeGe no Kitarō: My Favorite GeGeGe Generation (ゲゲゲの鬼太郎 私の愛した歴代ゲゲゲ, GeGeGe no Kitarō Watashi no Ai Shita Rekidai GeGeGe), aired on Fuji TV and other channels from April 6 to September 21, 2025.
 The theme song for the program is a rendition of "GeGeGe no Kitaro" by Ado while the ending theme for the first half is "Party of Monsters" by Kiyoshi Hikawa featuring Tetsuya Komuro.
-For the second half, the ending theme is titled "Yami ni Goyōshin", performed by Keisuke Yamaguchi.
+For the second half, the ending theme is titled "Yami ni Goyōshin", performed by Keisuke Yamauchi.